 The Food and Family Program's mission is to build positive connections between food and family life in order to promote healthy eating, preserve family traditions, and build stronger relationships with an emphasis on children and youth.
 The Food and Family Program takes a strengths-based approach to life's challenges and believes that the most effective programming is built on the assets that each family brings to the table.

 - Mealtime Strategies for Picky Eating

-- Sprouts: Growing Healthy Habits Curriculum
+- Sprouts: Growing Healthy Habits Curriculums

 - Abriendo Caminos: Clearing the Path to Hispanic Health